 Insurance Buy Back – Your Questions Answered

-If you have been in an accident and your vehicle has been declared a total loss, you may be considering your buy back options.
+If you have been in an accident and your vehicle has been declared a total loss/written off, you may be considering your insurance buy back options.

-To help you understand exactly what an insurance buy back is and everything it entails, we’ve tried to answer as many of the most frequently asked questions as possible on the subject.
+To help you understand exactly what an insurance write off buy back is and everything it entails, we’ve tried to answer as many of the most frequently asked questions as possible on the subject.

-After an accident, if your insurer informs you that your car is a write-off, there may still be an option to buy the car back and either fix it yourself or sell it as it is for salvage.
+After an accident, if your insurer informs you that your car (or van) is a write-off, there may still be an option to buy the vehicle back and either fix it yourself or sell it as it is for salvage.